jupyterlab/jupyterlab/design/terminal2.md

 ## Other Solutions

-* Should place "New Terminal" below "File Operations" because placing it on the bottom makes it difficult to find
 * Add buttons that close all terminals, reconnect all terminals after a network outage, increase font size, decrease font size, and toggle between black/white and white/black under "Terminal" heading

 ##What user should be able to see or do

-* Find terminal commands easier because it being at the very bottom right now is hard to find
 * More options to adjust the terminal visually

 ## Visual Design

 ### Layout

-* Place "Terminal" commands under "File Operations" (Replacing the "Help" Section)
 * Add buttons in listed order: "Close All Terminals", "Reconnect All Terminals", "Increase Font Size", "Decrease Font Size", "Toggle Theme"